Princess-of-Sleeping/psp2rela/README.md

 - `s`:Parses the rel config of the module specified by src and outputs it to the log.
 Also with this option, `-dst=` is ignored and only log output is available.

 Example : `./psp2rela -src=./input_module.self -dst=./output_module.self -flag=vvvf -log_dst=./log.txt`

-Specifying -dst = is optional, and if only -src = is used, only the conversion log will be output and the converted module will not be saved.

 # Information